Diarrhea, Age 12 and Older

-- If your child or teen gets chickenpox or flu , do not treat the symptoms with over-the-counter medicines that contain bismuth subsalicylate (such as Pepto-Bismol and Kaopectate).
-Subsalicylate has been linked to Reye syndrome , a rare but serious illness.
+- Do not give a child any product that contains bismuth subsalicylate (such as Pepto-Bismol) to treat diarrhea.
+Subsalicylate has been linked to Reye syndrome, a rare but serious illness.
 If your child has taken this kind of medicine and he or she has changes in behaviour with nausea and vomiting, call your doctor.
 These symptoms could be an early sign of Reye syndrome.

 There are several types of antidiarrheal medicines: those that absorb water and thicken the stool, and those that slow intestinal spasms.